top of page

 Why Your Heart Races After Drinking (And What It Actually Means)

 It usually doesn’t happen right away.
 You drink.
 You feel relaxed.
-Maybe even calm.
-Then later—sometimes hours later—your heart starts pounding.
+Calm as a cucumber...
+Then later—sometimes hours later, maybe the middle of the night—your heart starts pounding.
 Faster than normal.
 Harder than normal.
-And suddenly… you’re very aware of it.
+And suddenly… you’re very, very aware of it.
 This isn’t random.
 And it’s not just “in your head.”
-It’s your body reacting to alcohol wearing off.
+It’s your body reacting to alcohol leaving the system.
 What’s Actually Happening in Your Body Alcohol doesn’t just “slow things down.”
-It pushes your system out of balance —and your body has to correct it.
-Tha
+It artificially disrupts

 4 min read